spacemanjosh/NEON-AOP-H5toENVI/README.md

-# NEON-AOP-H5toENVI

-## Josh's Super Fun Disclaimer
+## Disclaimer

-This is my own fork of what I originally posted years ago in the original NEON repo, fixed to work with the newer NEON AOP H5 format for maximum science-y good fun.
-I've posted this new version in case anyone else finds it useful, but I make NO warranties about its accuracy or effectiveness.
+This a fork of what I originally posted years ago in the original NEON repo, updated to work with the newer NEON AOP H5 format.
+I've posted this version in case anyone else finds it useful, but I make NO warranties or claims about its accuracy.
 Use at your own risk.
 For a full liability statement, see the original LICENSE.txt which I am also adhering to.

+# NEON-AOP-H5toENVI

 ## The NEON Airborne Observation Platform HDF5 ENVI Extension.